Lyft: Terms of Service violation (vague or unexplained notice) deactivation appeal

 - The exact wording of your notice (screenshot it)

-- the ride date from support and your own record of that day
+- The ride date from support and your own record of that day

-- any earlier warning emails
+- Any earlier warning emails

-- your own report if you filed one about a rider
+- Your own report if you filed one about a rider

-- your overall record (years, rides, rating)
+- Your overall record (years, rides, rating)

 What actually works